fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

    This significantly lowers the bar for getting started with stdlib.
 2. We had our first stdlib release (0.1.0) on October 4.
-As of now we don't have a set release schedule, and plan to publish a new release when there is significant new functionality in.
+As of now we don't have a set release schedule, and plan to publish a new release when there is significant new functionality.
-   As stdlib matures and becomes more widely used, we expect releases to become to become more frequent.
+   As stdlib matures and becomes more widely used, we expect releases to become more frequent.
 3. We now maintain a
   [change log](https://github.com/fortran-lang/stdlib/blob/master/CHANGELOG.md) where every change to the API is documented.
   This is a useful document to reference when you want to know what's been